Street Fighter II V: Characters

 One of Dorai's best students, a 17-year-old up-and-coming martial arts movie star whose insistence on "making the fight real" results in damage and injuries.
 Ken volunteers to be his opponent in a fight scene while touring Hong Kong with Ryu and Chun-Li, but the destruction the fight causes forces the director to halt the filming.
 After learning of his master's supposed death, he becomes distraught with grief and seeks to avenge him.
 While visiting the hospital where Dorai is staying, the Chief of Interpol informs Fei Long of the charade.
 Fei Long identifies Balrog as the Shadowlaw operative who ordered the hit on Dorai, with the assistance of Cammy after a fight with her in Dorai's hospital quarters.
-The only move Fei Long uses from the game is his En Geki Shu, which was a basic attack in the game.
+The only move Fei Long uses from the game is his Engekishu, which was a basic attack in the game.